jgolbez/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Terraform Path References for Files
 [Path References for Variables in TF](https://developer.hashicorp.com/terraform/language/expressions/references)

-In TF there are special variables called `path` taht allow reference to local file structures
+In TF there are special variables called `path` that allow reference to local file structures
 - path.module = get the path for the current module
 - path.root = get path for root of project/module